 - Remove the bagels from the water and place on the 'peel' baking sheet.
 Brush the tops of each with the egg wash and sprinkle with your choice of seasoning.
 Move the seasoned bagels bake to the prepared baking sheet(s).
 Note – Using the baking 'peel' allows you to make a mess with the egg wash and seasoning and transfer to a clean baking sheet to bake.
 Otherwise, those messy drippings are likely to burn when baked!

 - Bake for 20 minutes, or until the bagels are golden brown.
 If baking on two baking sheets rotate the sheets halfway through.
 Turn the oven off when the bagels are done and let sit in the oven with the door closed for another 5 minutes.
 Transfer to a wire rack to cool completely.
 Bagels are best enjoyed the day they are baked.

-- You can use all-purpose flour if you don’t have bread flour.
-The only difference will be how chewy the bagels are.
+- Flour – You can use all-purpose flour if you don’t have bread flour.
+The bagels may not be as chewy using all-purpose flour.

 - High Altitude adjustment – usually high altitude adjustments come into play at altitudes higher than 3,500 feet.